 If you’re planning to sell your motorbike in the medium or long term then a standard-spec machine might be easier to sell on.

-And bear in mind if you make too many changes to your machine, you could change its character.
-Or make it less safe.
+If you make too many changes to your machine, you could change its character, or make it less safe.
 So make sure any modifications are properly set up.

 How can I get cheaper modified motorcycle insurance?

 There are several ways to get cheaper modified motorbike insurance.
 Here are our top tips:

-Of course, comparing motorcycle insurance is a good start.
+- Comparing motorcycle insurance is a good start